jimporter/mike/README.md

 ### Initialization

-Before using mike for the first time, you probably want to add the mike plugin to your `mkdocs.yml` file.
-This adds a version selector to supported themes as well as updating the `site_url` (if you set it) to point to the version of the docs that are being built:
+Before using mike for the first time, you may want to add the mike plugin to your `mkdocs.yml` file.
+This plugin is added by default when building your documentation with mike, but by adding it explicitly, you can configure how it works.
+The plugin adds a version selector to supported themes as well as updating the `site_url` (if you set it) to point to the version of the docs that are being built:

 ```yaml
 plugins: